 Truly one of the world’s greatest cities

-London is mercurial and endlessly fascinating; you could spend a lifetime getting to know it, then realize it’s gone and changed again.
+London is mercurial and endlessly fascinating.
+You could spend a lifetime getting to know it, then realize the city has gone and changed again.
 Stretching back from the mighty River Thames, its lush parks and historic districts are crammed with extraordinary sights: royal palaces, towering cathedrals and remarkable museums and galleries.
-Add the pick of the world’s theaters, restaurants, sports venues and shops, and you’ll be very reluctant to leave.
+Add some of the world’s top theaters, restaurants, sports venues and shops, and you’ll be very reluctant to leave.

 2. Venice, Italy